 Where can I find more advice?

 For more information about your private well, speak to your region’s Department of Health or check out the department’s website online.
 If you have specific questions about your location and how it may affect your ground water quality, it’s best to contact someone who’s in a good position to help.
-And, of course, if you have any reason to believe that your well isn’t safe for use, book a well inspection from an expert will help to address your concerns.
+And, of course, if you have any reason to believe that your well isn’t safe for use, booking a well inspection from an expert will help to address your concerns.